garrandall/popular-music-data/tracks/side-effects-the-chainsmokers-emily-warren.md

 I take off my pride every time we undressing
 Draw the line, I'm by the line

-Ooh, you're all that I want
+Oh you're all that I want
 No good at giving you up
 Come on and give me some love tonight, yeah
-Ooh, you're all that I want
+Oh you're all that I want
 No good at giving you up
 Come on and give me some love tonight, yeah
 I, I think about it all the time
 Make it happen in my mind, I'm telling you, yeah
-Ooh, you're all that I want
+Oh you're all that I want
 No good at giving you up
 Come on and give me some love tonight